Opinion | Amy Coney Barrett’s nomination is stained by the GOP’s recklessness on covid-19

 In other words, Senate Republican seem just as reckless as President Trump.
 They are knowingly willing to put others (senators, staff and families of both) in danger in seeking political advantage.
-Graham’s Senate Democratic opponent for Senate, Jaime Harrison, wisely called Graham out for ducking a coronavirus test.
+Graham’s Democratic opponent for Senate, Jaime Harrison, wisely called Graham out for ducking a coronavirus test.
 “The debate moderators and I have agreed to take a COVID test prior to debating.
 I’ve scheduled my test, and I am calling on Sen. Graham to do the same,” Harrison tweeted.
 If Graham refuses a test, it will be powerful ammunition for Harrison and Senate Democrats that Graham is recklessly indifferent to others’ health.

 Such charges could be levied against Barrett, too.
 She attended both the outdoor ceremony and the indoor reception at the White House on Sept.
 26 that were likely a superspreader event.
 Almost everyone there was unmasked — including Barrett.
 Social distancing was not observed.
-As someone who reportedly contracted covid-19 in the summer, how could she allow such a reckless and dangerous event to proceed?
+As someone who reportedly contracted the coronavirus in the summer, how could she allow such a reckless and dangerous event to proceed?
 Perhaps she was too anxious to please the White House and not concerned enough about exerting her independent judgment — a problematic mind-set for a judge.

 Barrett, too, is responsible if her confirmation hearings proceed next week without full covid-19 guidelines in place, including testing for all participants.
 She can bring a halt to a public health hazard in the making.
 Once again, her judicial temperament and judgment are at issue.
 Is there no pro-life Republican who will declare this recklessness unacceptable and demand the hearings be delayed until safe protocols are in place?